 Simply put, using the same cell phone in the same position for the same length of time harms a child more than an adult.
 And as you can see, there’s a large and growing number of negative health effects that science has demonstrated can result from these exposures.

 On this basis alone, it was entirely reasonable for the Stewart Report to suggest limiting EMF exposure to British infants and children:

-…children may be more vulnerable because of their developing nervous system, the greater absorption of energy in the tissues of the head, and a longer lifetime of exposure.
+…children may be more vulnerable because of their developing nervous system, the greater absorption of "Energy" is a fundamental concept in physics, often described as the ability to do work or cause change.
+In everyday terms, it's what is needed to move things, heat them...
+More in the tissues of the head, and a longer lifetime of exposure.
 In line with our precautionary approach, at this time, we believe that the widespread use of mobile phones by children for non-essential calls should be discouraged.
 We also recommend that the mobile phone industry should refrain from promoting the use of mobile phones by children.

 So, children have health risks from exposure to EMF radiation that are unique and higher than those of adults.
 But the good news is, it’s not difficult or expensive to help your child live a healthier life.

 EMF is a complex subject.
 And when it comes to protecting yourself and your loved ones from EMF’s effects, education plays a crucial role.